Strand PHIL.I Definitions of Philanthropy

-Put a Venn diagram on the board and compare Aina-Kizz and Fu-hsing’s wife.
+On a Venn diagram, compare Aina-Kizz and Fu-hsing’s wife.
 What traits do they have in common?
 How are they different?
 How does their presence in their families emphasize the importance of strong families in society?

 The Vietnamese story "Earth Cakes, Sky Cakes" reflects much of the culture of the country as it focuses on the Vietnamese New Year’s Festival, better known as Tet.
 Split the learners into two groups.
 Assign the first half the task of researching King Hung Vuong and the dynasty he began which lasted for 2622 years and had (at least) eighteen kings.
 Assign the other group the task of researching the Tet festival (see Bibliographical References).
 Let the groups report their findings.

 Read "Earth Cakes, Sky Cakes" together and identify what type of folktale it is (fairy tale, myth, legend/epic, tall tale, fable, religious story/parable).
 Identify the lesson of the story.

 In this story, Lieu was the son of King Hung Vuong I. He was selected to inherit the throne based on his special dish offered at the ancestral altar on New Year’s Day.
 What clues does the author provide as to Lieu’s character and his later ability to rule his country?
 If Lieu had lived today, what characteristics would have been seen as important for him to be able to rule his country?
 Is there an overlap of any of these characteristics or are the characteristics that were important centuries ago now of no consequence?
 Should modern leaders have any of these characteristics?